-It replaces the previous guidance on Percutaneous pancreatic necrosectomy, (Interventional Procedures Guidance no.33, December 2003).
+It replaces the previous guidance on Percutaneous pancreatic necrosectomy (NICE interventional procedure guidance, December 2003).

 The pancreas produces juices that contain substances (enzymes) that help to digest food.
 Sometimes these substances can attack the pancreas itself.
 This can happen if the tube that normally takes the juices to the gut becomes blocked.
 This can cause swelling of the pancreas and severe pain in the abdomen (acute pancreatitis).
 Some patients with acute pancreatitis develop a complication called necrosis, when part of the pancreas is destroyed.
 This is a serious condition with high risk of death, and removal of the dead tissue is required as part of the management.

 The usual way of removing the destroyed part of the pancreas is by open surgery.
 Percutaneous retroperitoneal endoscopic necrosectomy is an alternative treatment option where a thin telescope, inserted through a small cut in the side above the hip, is used to wash out and remove the dead tissue.